 Lane Poole Reserve

 An hour and a half south of Perth lies Lane Poole Reserve, just out of Dwellingup.
-We've been going to Lane Poole Reserve every year for a long time now, and always love it.
+We’ve been going to Lane Poole Reserve every year for a long time now, and always love it.
 There are 10 different camp sites which vary from huge open areas to more private sites that only house two sets of campers.
+In terms of Perth Camping, this probably takes the cake overall.

 The beautiful Murray River runs right through the reserve, and is fantastic for swimming, canoeing, white water rafting and fishing.